 The World Children’s Festival (WCF) offers a transformative experience, infusing creativity with empathy to give them hope.
 While learning is a biological process that creates new neural connections, developing empathy necessitates unlearning ingrained biases and prejudices to activate the “mirror neurons” that underpin empathetic responses.
 As empathy flourishes, divisions diminish, polarization lessens, consensus emerges, nations come together, and the world becomes more peaceful.
 The educational programming for this three-day public celebration of children's talents is rooted in STEAMS education, an innovative approach developed by ICAF that integrates Arts and Sports into the STEM disciplines.
 For an overview of the WCF, please click here.

-The 7th World Children’s Festival, held at the National Mall from June 30 to July 2, 2026, will also serve as a historic celebration of America's 250th birthday, seen through the eyes of children.
-We anticipate that total attendance at the WCF, free and open to the public, will surpass 30,000.
+The 7th World Children’s Festival, held at the National Mall from June 30 to July 2, 2026, will also serve as the children's celebration of America's 250th birthday.

 Other Art Programs